 If you do nothing during your visit but browse through the Web site, read pages, or search for information, we will gather and store certain information about your visit automatically.
 This information does not identify you personally.
 We automatically collect and store the following information about your visit:

-- 6) If you linked to the Ramona Web site from another Web site, the address of that Web site.
+6) If you linked to the GIS Inventory Web site from another Web site, the address of that Web site.

 We use this information to help us make the site more useful to visitors, and to learn about the number of visitors to our site and the types of technology they use.

 If You Send Us Personal Information

 If you choose to provide us with personal information by filling out a form with your personal information and submitting it to us through the Web site, we use that information to create a variety of reports and status maps for use in statewide and national GIS coordination efforts that support coordination and partnership activities, business plan development, and the creation of metadata records.
 We also use this information to respond to your messages, to help us get you the information you have requested, and to notify visitors about updates to our Web site.
 We create individual profiles with the information you provide to create metadata records.
 The GIS Inventory does not collect information for commercial marketing and we have employed reasonable measures to prevent data mining from this site.

 Information We May Place Automatically on Your Computer's Hard Drive